TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 7 Comprehensive experiment.md

 2. A filter is designed for each component signal.
 This includes determining the filter type, filter specifications, and so on.

-3. Implement the filter with Matlab.
+3. Implement the filter with MATLAB.

 4. Apply a filter to filter and get the corresponding signal.